LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - Baofeng DM-1801A
 - Baofeng RD-5R (also known as Baofeng DM-5R Tier 2)

-The firmware must be installed using the using the 'Extras/Firmware Loader' menu in the OpenGD77 CPS.
-The original Manufacturers firware loader cannot be used to load the OpenGD77 firmware.
+The firmware must be installed using the 'Extras/Firmware Loader' menu in the OpenGD77 CPS.
+The original Manufacturers firmware loader cannot be used to load the OpenGD77 firmware.

 Installation of the firmware is undertaken at the owners own risk, but the official firmware can usually be reloaded onto the radio if the user has problems with the firmware, **as long as the operator takes a full backup of their radio using the OpenGD77 CPS immediately after the firmware has been installed** (see [*backup section*](#backup-before-you-do-anything-else))